dustinpfister/blog_posts/_posts/nodejs-sentiment.md

 layout: post
 categories: node.js
 id: 157
-updated: 2018-02-26 12:13:17
+updated: 2021-03-17 16:19:38
-version: 1.1
+version: 1.2
 ---

-A form of natural language processing can be referred to as [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), which can be thought of as a way to get a sense of the attitude of a speaker.
+A form of natural language processing can be referred to as [Sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), which can be thought of as a way to get a sense of the attitude of a speaker, or writer when it comes to text content.
+The subject can get a little involved, but working out a basic system for getting some kind of emotional index of some text does not have to be to hard.
+It can just involve a database of values for common words, and use that as a way to get some kind of index value.

 In a node.js environment this is an npm package called [sentiment](https://www.npmjs.com/package/sentiment) that can be used to do just this.
 It is very easy to use, just feed it some text, and a score can be retrieve that will help give an idea of what the emotional impact of that text is.

 <!-- more -->